gluster/glusterdocs/Administrator Guide/arbiter-volumes-and-quorum.md

 > Option: cluster.quorum-reads
 Default Value: no
 Value Description: yes|no
-If quorum-reads is set to 'yes' (or 'true' or 'on') then even reads will be allowed only if quorum is met, without which the read (and writes) will return ENOTCONN.
+If quorum-reads is set to 'yes' (or 'true' or 'on'), read will be allowed only if quorum is met, without which read (and write) will return ENOTCONN.
-If set to 'no' (or 'false' or 'off'), then reads will be served even when quorum is not met, but writes will fail with EROFS.
+If set to 'no' (or 'false' or 'off'), then reads will be served even when quorum is not met, but write will fail with EROFS.

 ## Replica 2 and Replica 3 volumes